aiven/devportal/docs/products/flink/howto/real_time_alerting_solution_cli.rst

         id1(Kafka source)-- metrics stream -->id2(Flink job);
         id2-- high CPU -->id3(Kafka sink);

-For this setup, you need to configure a source table to read the metrics data from your Kafka topic, a sink table to send the processed messages to a separate Kafka topic, and a Flink job to process the data:
+For this setup, you need to configure a source table to read the metrics data from your Kafka topic, a sink table to send the processed messages to a separate Kafka topic, and a Flink job to process the data.

 1. Using the Aiven CLI, create a Kafka table named ``CPU_IN``.